Blueprint For A Better Body

 Why You Need To Track Your Workouts

-This is why some people need constant reminders around them with written post it notes or to-do lists that must be carried with them at all times.
+This is why some people need constant reminders around them, in the form of written Post-it notes or to-do lists that must be carried with them at all times.

-Having an internal locus of control is the opposite of this, as it gives a person a sense of control by regulating your activity and taking responsibility for your actions.
+Having an internal locus of control is the opposite of this, as it gives a person a sense of control by regulating their activity and taking responsibility for their actions.

-Keeping a written training log brings internal locus of control toward that individual as they become aware of what they’re accomplishing and monitoring their progress towards their goals.
+Keeping a written training log fosters an internal locus of control, helping individuals become aware of what they’re accomplishing and monitor their progress toward their goals.

-An individual working with a training log is more likely to be successful in bodybuilding than individual without one.
+An individual using a training log is more likely to succeed in bodybuilding than one without one.

-Sports psychologists noted in studies that athletes that gained internal locus of control were able to change the perception of their poor results.
-Adjusting your locus of control can make profound improvements towards fitness goals in the gym and will keep you motivated longer.
+Sports psychologists noted in studies that athletes with an internal locus of control were able to change their perception of poor results.
+Adjusting your locus of control can make profound improvements in your gym fitness goals and keep you motivated longer.

-Keeping track of your exercises in a workout log will also make you aware of when your weightlifting program needs to be adjusted for improvements, especially when reaching plateaus on muscle groups that have been trained for months.
+Keeping a workout log helps you notice when your weightlifting program needs adjusting, especially if you hit plateaus with muscle groups trained for months.

 The Wrap Up